 Official Documentation

-The best place to start when looking for reference documentation is Red Hat's Red Hat Identity Management Documenatation index.
+The best place to start when looking for reference documentation is Red Hat's Red Hat Identity Management Documentation index; then the FreeIPA workshop.

 Documentation for components

-FreeIPA is fundamentally an opinionated configuration/distribution of individual components; keep their documentation to hand as well.
+FreeIPA configures its underlying components in an opinionated way.
+Keep their documentation to hand as well:

 Red Hat Directory Server; upstream documentation: 389 Directory Server Documentation